 Bruce Lee said: “A goal is not always meant to be reached; it often serves simply as something to aim at.”

-I can relate to that.
+I love that!
 Life can be full of chaos and unpredictability.
 As we progress in the direction we’ve decided to go in, stuff will happen that we couldn’t foresee.
 And we’ll gain experience and learn, about ourselves, our life, and where we want to take it.
 Hence, our views and plans – and indeed our direction – might need to change.

 Be prepared for that.
 Be open to it, and be ok with it.

-Rigidly sticking to an overly narrow goal – or one that’s feeling increasingly ‘wrong’ for you – for the sake of hitting your target is only going to make your journey more difficult than it needs to be.
+Rigidly sticking to an overly narrow goal – or one that’s feeling increasingly ‘wrong’ for you as you move towards it – just for the sake of hitting your target is only going to make your journey more difficult than it needs to be.
 And you might well feel disappointed and unhappy once you get there, and find that there is not right for you after all.

-And don’t be afraid to adjust your course, or even take a u-turn, go back to base, and figure out a new direction to embark in.
+Don’t be afraid to adjust your course, or even take a u-turn, go back to base, and figure out a new direction to embark in.
+It’ll be worth it in the end, whatever that end may be for you!

 See your direction statement as your power to influence what you can in your life.
 It’s your rightful expression of what you want.

-And knowing that, as per point 2, not everything is in your control, detach yourself from views where ‘getting there’ = ‘success’, and ‘not getting there’ = ‘failure’.
-Such black and white thinking is unhelpful in life, which can be full of shades of grey…
+And knowing that not everything in life is in your control, detach yourself from views where ‘getting there’ = ‘success’, and ‘not getting there’ = ‘failure’.
+Such black and white thinking is unhelpful, when real life is full of shades of grey…

-Imagine this: What if you were able to value the journey towards your very own life direction for itself?
+Instead, imagine this: What if you were able to value the journey towards your very own, authentic life for itself?

 Independently of whether you ‘got there’ or not, ask yourself: